Why Is Idaho so Conservative?

 I’m no political scientist, and my observations aren’t in any way definitive or even very informed, but if someone were to ask me, “Hey, you spent some time there.
 So why is Idaho so conservative?”, I’d have three big answers:

 2) Idahoans are white.
 Overwhelmingly.
 In much of the state, spotting a black or Asian face on the streets is an event.
-Big surprise: white people vote Republican.
-This is the whitest place I’ve ever lived, and that’s a list which includes Northwest Ohio, Ireland and Germany!
+And in recent American political contests, white people have tended to vote Republican.

 3) Mormons.
 A lot of Mormons live in Idaho, having emigrated up from Utah.
 Some cities in the southeastern part of the state are over 97% Mormon.
-And that equals to 97% guaranteed votes for Republicans.
+And those are guaranteed Republican votes.

 November 5, 2012 at 9:45 pm